Jeffrey creates film music in a variety of styles ranging from symphonic to ambient and electronic to minimalist.

 I'm a filmmaker and would like to use Jeffrey Gold's music?
 How do I go about doing this?

 It depends on if you want to use extant music for needledrop—in which case you can download the music from iTunes, or Apple Music, and a whole host of music venues (if MP3 versions will suffice)—or have him create original music for your film project.
 In both cases we would recommend you contacting Jeffrey Gold directly to acquire higher resolution formats of the music (AIFF, WAV) or communicate more details about your project.
 Either way, he will be delighted to hear from you.

 Who are your favorite classical composers?

-Among many classical composers, my favorites (in no particular order) are Holst, Barber, Elgar, Beethoven, Boellmann, Widor, Bach, Vierne, Copland, Mahler, Debussy, Satie, Shostakovich, Tchaikovsky, Grieg, Sibelius, and more recently, Glass, Lauridsen, Tavener, and Richter.
+Among many classical composers, my sensibilities (in no particular order) are Holst, Barber, Elgar, Beethoven, Boellmann, Widor, Bach, Vierne, Copland, Mahler, Debussy, Satie, Shostakovich, Tchaikovsky, Grieg, Sibelius, and more recently, Glass, Lauridsen, Tavener, and Richter.

 Who are your favorite film composers?

 Among film composers, my sensibilities (again, in no particular order) include Williams, Morricone, Rota, Delerue, Zimmer, Gregson-Williams, Newman, Barry, Gabriel, Evangelos Papathanassiou (Vangelis), Preisner, Conti, Silvestri, Mann, Rona, and many others, including many film composers he counts as friends and acquaintances.
 There are several pieces of music by any one of them I wish I had written.

 What is your first aesthetic memory?

 The tailfin of a Boeing 727 at the Frankfurt airport (then West Germany) when I was six years old.
 What caught my attention was later identified as that happy union between form and function; interestingly enough, Steve Jobs had his own variation which holds true for me: form and emotion.
 I still think about it whenever I think of this aeronuatical engineer/designer who thought outside the box.
 "Why not put the horizontal stabilizers on the top of the vertical stabilizer?"
 The idea may have evolved from the desire to move the engines off the wings and instead place them somewhere on the fuselage—itself an act of thinking outside the box.
 What I remember is how majestic and unique that tailfin looked—at age six.
 It still inspires me today.

 What is your first musical memory?